 Tips are an important thing to get right when traveling to Africa.
-For most porters, safari guides and drivers, tips make up a significant percentage of their salary.
-Over-tipping is less of a problem than under-tipping, especially given the economic stress many working Africans endure in order to put food on the table, buy school uniforms and afford decent medical care.
-Below you'll find some tipping guidelines to help you budget the right amount of money to bring on your trip.
+For most porters, safari guides, and drivers, tips make up a significant percentage of their salary.
+Over-tipping is less of a problem than under-tipping, especially given the economic stress many working Africans endure in order to put food on the table, buy school uniforms, and afford decent medical care.

 When traveling, it's a good idea to keep a supply of small bills (either in US Dollars or the local currency of your destination).
 Making change is always difficult, especially in more far-flung destinations.
 Always give the tip directly to the person you wish to reward for services.
 For example, if you wish to tip housekeeping, don't hand your tip over to the front desk and expect it to get to the right person.

-At budget hotels, tips for housekeeping are not expected, but are nevertheless always welcome.
-At luxury safari camps there will often be a general tipping box at the front desk or reception.
+If you are staying at a luxury safari camps there will often be a general tipping box at the front desk or reception.
 Tips deposited here will usually be spread evenly between camp staff; so if you want to tip someone specifically, make sure to do so directly.
+At budget hotels, tips for housekeeping are not expected but are nevertheless always welcome.

 As a general guide, tip:

-- $10 per day for professional guides and/or drivers who are with you throughout the trip
+- $10.00 per day for professional guides and/or drivers on your trip

 While service-providers in many African countries will gladly accept US Dollars, it is sometimes more appropriate to tip in the local currency.
 In South Africa, for example, tips should be given in Rand.